2019 Prize Winner

-AAAS and Science Translational Medicine invite applications for the 2019 AAAS Martin and Rose Wachtel Cancer Research Award.
-This annual award, funded by an endowment established through a generous bequest from Martin L. Wachtel, honors early-career investigators who have performed outstanding work in the field of cancer research.
-Entrants must have received their Ph.D. or M.D. within the last 10 years (in 2009 or later).
+The AAAS Martin and Rose Wachtel Cancer Research Award is an annual award, funded by an endowment established through a generous bequest from Martin L. Wachtel, which honors early-career investigators who have performed outstanding work in the field of cancer research.
+Entrants must have received their Ph.D. or M.D. within the last 10 years.
 The award winner(s) will be invited to deliver a public lecture on their research and receive a cash award of $25,000.
 The award-winning Essay(s) will be published in Science Translational Medicine the week of the award ceremony.

 - Each entrant must be a researcher in the field of cancer, with an advanced degree (Ph.D., M.D., D.V.M.) received within the last 10 years.
 If the applicant has more than one advanced degree, the 10 years are counted from the date that all degrees were completed in the case of uninterrupted training, such as a dual degree M.D.-Ph.D. program.
 However, if the applicant completed one degree, left to do research or other activities (including residency or fellowship), and then returned to study for an additional degree, the 10 years are counted from the time of completion of the first advanced degree.
 Residency, fellowship, or postdoctoral training do not extend the timeline.